yrm2017/yrm2017.github.io/_includes/home.md

-The [ETSF Young Researchers' Meeting](about) (YRM) is an annual workshop for non-permanent scientists, mainly postdocs and PhD students, who work on theoretical and computational methods for the study of the electronic and optical properties of materials.
+The [ETSF Young Researchers' Meeting](about) (YRM) is an annual workshop for non-permanent scientists, mainly postdocs and PhD students, who work on state-of-the-art theoretical and computational methods for the study of the electronic and optical properties of materials.
 It gives young researchers a chance to showcase their work, exchange ideas with others at their own level, learn novel techniques, start new collaborations, and improve their presentation skills.

 The YRM 2017 will be held from June 5-9 at the [ICIQ](venue) in Tarragona, Spain, and will host the following five [topical sessions](program):